brettalanmeyer/ping-pong/README.md

 * manual entry of scores due to connection lost or otherwise
 * Put ELO on match score board?
 * Report of avg time people play per day
-* Report of ELO with variability of initial rank and k value
 * smack talk AI
 * Dave Thomas
 * try to put skype stuff in this app if possible
-* win streak
-* loss streak
 * remove points on nines
 * possibly remove 0 stat players from main leaderboard, or at least put them in rows below footer
 * report ELO change in post match notification